reconquest/sould/README.md

 ### Setup post-receive hook

-You should create a post-receive hook which will send mirror name and clone url to sould server.
+To tell the sould server to pull a changes Jack (or anyone) should create the post-receive hook which will send mirror name and clone url to sould server on every push event.

-Generally, hook should look like this:
+Generally, this hook should looks like this:

 ```bash
 #!/bin/sh